Solar Panel Essentials: From Sunlight to Power Production

 Counteracting the Effects of Cloudy Weather

 You can install additional panels to counteract the reduced efficiency in cloudy weather.
 For example, if your inverter is 3.6kW, you can have 6kW solar panels.
-This way, you will lose out on optimal condition days but will have some reliable generation on cloudy days, too. can also help reduce the effects of intermittent clouds.
+This way, you will lose out on optimal condition days but will have some reliable generation on cloudy days, too.
+Solar Power Optimisers can also help reduce the effects of intermittent clouds.

 Heat Affects Solar Panels Negatively